 Activities of Daily Living (ADL) involve any occupations that are related to self-care skills, daily routines, play skills, and even social interactions.
 Some of these skills involve eating, dressing, brushing teeth, to name a few.
 There are various activities, both contrived and naturally occurring, that are aimed at improving these skills during our sessions.

 Fine motor skills mainly involve hand motions which allow for pincer grip and appropriate pencil grasp.
 These skills are worked on through a variety of methods including fine motor games and drawing.
-Handwriting is a common fine motor skill we can address as your children near Kindergarten.
+Handwriting is a common fine motor skill we can address as your child nears Kindergarten.
 Handwriting Without Tears is one of the many strategies First Leap uses to improve handwriting skills.

 During sensory activities, your child and the therapist interact in a sensory-rich environment that may include: swinging, spinning, and other sensory opportunities that are structured like a playground.
 The goal of the session is to provide your child with sensory input based on their sensory needs that allows them to not only increase attendance but also to practice calming strategies.